-As my first guitar, I have chosen a cheap, yet quality made model Cort AD810 OP.
+As my first acoustic guitar, I have chosen a cheap, yet quality made model Cort AD810 OP.
 The guitar is a Dreadnought type with a spruce front plate (laminated).
 Body and neck are made of mahogany.
 Fingerboard and bridge are made of rosewood.
 The guitar is fitted with die-cast tuning machines.
 The guitar has a scale length 643 mm, 20 frets.
 The first fret has a width of 43 mm.

 Cort AD810 is a decent sounding guitar that is both visually appealing (Open Pore finish) and shows a texture of the wood itself.
 Manufacturer, while saving on some details, such as printed black rosette and lace etc., but these are on a cheap guitar like this insignificant details.
 When looking inside a guitar you see the wooden parts trimmed including a sound hole and the frets are cleanly polished.
 The guitar is shipped with basic setup including a standard action and comes with quality coated strings (They should be D’Addario EXP 80/20 bronze Light).

 I’ve improved the guitar with a few small adjustments:

 - Nut replacement: Replacing it with a compatible and superior Fire & Stone nut allowed me to lower the guitar action.

 - Bridge saddle replacement: I replaced the original plastic bridge with a compensated buffalo bone bridge saddle, properly trimmed to lower the action.
 It is a cheap replacement with great impact on the sound of the guitar.

 - Bridge pins replacement: Bridge pins made of bone surprisingly improved overall sound quality of the guitar.